errinlarsen/test_project_1-1/README.md

   _italicized_ text

-  Rule #1: Tabs not spaces
+  - Rule #1: Tabs not spaces
-  rule #2: Don't trust the preview!!!
+  - rule #2: Don't trust the preview!!!
+  - space is important.